“What’s Up?” weekly celestial updates has been discontinued.

-Images of the recent total lunar eclipse (14 March 2025) can be viewed here.
+Images of the March 14, 2025 total lunar eclipse can be viewed here.

 We observed two solar eclipses less than six months apart.
 Check out images from these celestial events at this site.